General Purpose Inverse Design of Heterogeneous Finite-Sized Assemblies

 \textit{Optimization Framework.---} Following Curatolo et al.~\cite{curatolo2023toolbox}, we consider a system composed of $N$ rigid building blocks with short-range interactions.
 Each target cluster $s$ is characterized by a potential energy $E_s(\mathbf{q}, \bm{\phi})$ that depends on the translational and rotational degrees of freedom of the constituent monomers ($\mathbf{q}$ and $\bm{\phi}$, respectively).
-For rigid clusters, Curatolo et al. introduce a tractable approximation to the configurational partition function $Z_s$ for each cluster $s$ via (i) a change of variables to global cluster translations, rotations, and internal vibrational modes, and (ii) the assumption that the thermal energy is small relative to the potential energy (see SI A.2).
-The resulting expression for $Z_s$ is as follows:
+For rigid clusters, Curatolo et al. introduce a tractable approximation to the configurational partition function $Z_s$ for each cluster $s$ via (i) a change of variables to global cluster translations, rotations, and internal vibrational modes, and (ii) the assumption that the thermal energy is small relative to the potential energy (see Supplemental Material~\cite{supplement}, Sec.A.2).
+The resulting approximation for $Z_s$ is as follows:

-where Equation \ref{eqn:full-pf} describes the full partition function and Equation \ref{eq:part_fn} is the approximation introduced in Ref. \cite{curatolo2023toolbox}, with $\Omega_s$ denoting the region of phase space where $s$ is defined, $\sigma_s$ is a symmetry number accounting for indistinguishable configurations, and $\beta = 1 / k_B T$ is the inverse thermal energy where $k_B$ is the Boltzmann constant and $T$ is the temperature (see SI A for details).
-For the approximation described by Equation \ref{eq:part_fn}, $E_0$ is the ground state energy of $s$, $\omega_i^2$ are the nonzero eigenvalues of the Hessian of the ground state energy with respect to the vibrational modes, and $\widetilde{J}$ is the integral of the Jacobian over global rotations. $Z_s^{\text{trans}}$, $Z_s^{\text{rot}}$, and $Z_s^{\text{vib}}$ denote the translational, rotational, and vibrational entropies, respectively.
+where Equation \ref{eq:part_fn} is the approximation introduced in Ref.~\cite{curatolo2023toolbox}, with $\Omega_s$ denoting the region of configuration space where $s$ is defined, $\sigma_s$ is a symmetry number accounting for indistinguishable configurations, and $\beta = 1 / k_B T$ is the inverse thermal energy where $k_B$ is the Boltzmann constant and $T$ is the temperature (see SM, Sec.A for details).
+For the approximation described by Equation \ref{eq:part_fn}, $E_0$ is the ground state energy of $s$, $\omega_i^2$ are the nonzero eigenvalues of the Hessian of the ground state energy with respect to the vibrational modes, and $\widetilde{J}$ is the integral of the Jacobian over global rotations. $Z_{s}^{\text{trans}}$, $Z_{s}^{\text{rot}}$, and $Z_{s}^{\text{vib}}$ denote the translational, rotational, and vibrational partition functions, respectively.

 Given the partition functions $\{Z_s\}$, Curatolo et al. introduce a numerical scheme for computing the equilibrium concentrations of each cluster, $\{c_s\}$.
-Specifically, $\{c_s\}$ are the solution to a coupled nonlinear system of equations, consisting of: \begin{itemize} \item A conservation law for each monomer species $\alpha$:
+Specifically, $\{c_s\}$ are the solution to a coupled nonlinear system of equations, consisting of: \begin{itemize}[noitemsep,topsep=2pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item A conservation law for each monomer species $\alpha$:

-where $c_\alpha^{\text{tot}}$ is the total concentration of monomer $\alpha$ and $N_{s, \alpha}$ is the number of copies of monomer $\alpha$ in structure $s$.
+where $c_\alpha^{\text{tot}}$ is the total concentration of monomer $\alpha$ and $N_{s,\alpha}$ is the number of copies of monomer $\alpha$ in structure $s$.

 \item A mass-action constraint for each non-monomeric cluster $s$: